-As Yeezus celebrates its fifth anniversary, Thomas Hobbs argues the case for this divisive album being Kanye West’s crowning achievement.
+As Yeezus celebrates its anniversary, Thomas Hobbs argues the case for this divisive album being Kanye West’s crowning achievement.

 Pablo Picasso famously said: “Every act of creation is first an act of destruction.”
 With that said, arguably, no record follows this philosophy more enthusiastically than Kanye West’s Yeezus.

 While 2010’s My Beautiful Dark Twisted Fantasy was grandiose rap built around maximalist compositions, the very first thing we hear on 2013 follow-up Yeezus is a TB-303 synthesizer that’s so distorted it sounds like it’s letting out a death rattle.
 As Kanye taunts: “How much do I not give a fuck? / Let me show you right now before you give it up!” it’s clear he’s taking great pride in violently ripping apart the script to a magnum opus, much like The Velvet Underground (White Light / White Heat) and Radiohead (Kid A) before him.
 But to only label Yeezus as an act of self-mutilation would be lazy.